 Alex Mealey is the primary blogger for Effect the Change.
 Our sustainability queen, she was into compostable tea bags well before Coles and Woolworths thought about stopping plastic bags.
 Super keen on meeting new people and learning she's always looking for ways of doing small things that will make a big difference in the home.

-From leafy carrot tops to broccoli stems and pineapple cores these ‘food scraps’ all have wonderful but relatively unknown health benefits.
-Get creative and use them in anything from salads to frittatas and you’ll be well on your way to zero-waste.
+From leafy carrot tops to broccoli stems and pineapple cores, ‘food scraps’ have unique but relatively unknown health benefits.
+Get creative and use them in anything from salads to frittatas and you’ll be one step closer to extending the time between grocery shops.

-For inspiration and recipes check out this article by Two healthy kitchens here and another one by Amazing Waste Cookbook here.
+For inspirational recipes check out this article by Two healthy kitchens or another one by Amazing Waste Cookbook here.

 Propagate herbs and veggies …and an aura of calm

-Use your current stash of herbs and veggies to supply yourself for weeks and months to come.
-Not only will you be corona-apocalyse ready, you’ll be reducing your CO2 footprint.
+Use your current stash of herbs and veggies to supply yourself for long into lockdown.
+Not only will you be viral-apocalyse ready, you’ll be reducing your CO2 footprint.

 For herbs, take cuttings from supermarket plants (or your neighbour’s garden) and grab some empty glass jars.
-Then see Learning Herb’s instructions on cuttings here, or, if the roots still attached follow the advice in this article.
+Then follow Learning Herb’s instruction here.
+Or, if the roots still attached follow the advice in this article.

-For veggies you’ll need some dirt and/or pots lying around, but no need to buy any special potting mix or fertiliser that you don’t already have.
-To get going check out Urban Cultivator’s guide here.
+For veggies you’ll need some regular dirt and/or pots lying around, but no need to venture out and buy potting mix.
+Then to get started check out Urban Cultivator’s easy to follow guide here.

 DIY cleaning cloths

-Instead of buying plastic sponges and new cleaning cloths, think resourcefully.
-Those ripped jeans, out-of-shape tee, and old bedsheets could be your next reusable table wipe.
+Instead of buying plastic sponges and new cleaning cloths, think resourcefully and use ripped jeans, out-of-shape tees, and old bedsheets instead.

-If you’re out of luck and can’t find anything to at home, order some sustainable reusable wipes online with our affiliate Biome here.
+If you can’t find anything to use at home, order sustainable and reusable wipes online with our affiliate Biome here.

 Save water… and money

-Self isolation means more water usage at home.
-So here’s a few tips to reduce your next utility bill while also helping the planet…
+Isolation means more time at home using more water than before.
+Here’s a few tips to reduce your next water bill while also helping the planet…